-You may have unlocked your phone today with your face, but do you really understand how the biometric technology known as facial recognition works?
-In this article you’ll learn how using an individual’s physical characteristics proves a better choice than traditional security methods that are easily lost or stolen, such as personal identification cards, passwords/PINs, and keys.
+You may have unlocked your phone with your face multiple times today, but do you understand how the underlying biometric technology, facial recognition, works?
+In this article you’ll learn how using an individual’s physical characteristics proves a better choice than traditional security methods such as easily lost, stolen or forgotten ID cards, passwords/PINs, or keys.

-While one of the most ubiquitous use cases is mobile phones, the possibilities extend far beyond personal mobile devices and include significant benefits in safety, security, and efficiency across a variety of industries.
-As a compelling, comprehensive, and rewarding biometric technology, it is vital to understand how facial recognition works, what sets it apart from other biometric modalities, how it can be deployed and optimized, technical considerations and specifications, varied use cases, and of course, its potential.
+While smartphones offer one of the most ubiquitous uses for facial recognition-based security, the possibilities extend far beyond personal mobile devices - with biometrics adding significant benefits to safety, security, and efficiency across a variety of industries.
+As a compelling, comprehensive, and rewarding biometric technology, it is vital to understand how facial recognition works, what sets it apart from other biometric modalities, how it can be deployed and optimized, the technical considerations and specifications, varied use cases, and its future potential.

-AI algorithms run mathematical equations to create a template of an individual by measuring their facial variables.
-Unique measurements are processed, such as nose depth and width, forehead length, and eye shape.
+AI algorithms run mathematical equations to create a unique template of an individual by measuring their facial variables.
+Measurements such as nose depth and width, forehead length, and eye shape are processed by the AI.
 Facial recognition technology then compares this newly generated template with existing templates in a database.
 If there is a match, it can confirm an individual’s identity.

-CyberLink has created an AI-based facial recognition engine called FaceMe®.
-By building on its facial recognition expertise, CyberLink has leveraged deep learning and neural networks to push the boundaries of these technologies.
+CyberLink's FaceMe® is an AI-based facial recognition engine that pushes the boundaries and is leveraging the latest in AI, such as deep learning and neural networks.
 The result is one of the world’s most accurate, secure, and flexible edge-based solutions.

-Use the chart below to understand the strengths and weaknesses of each solution.
+The chart below compares the strengths and weaknesses of each biometric solution.

 Block listed & Stranger Prevention

-While it can be fast and highly accurate, Iris recognition requires specific, expensive cameras.
-The downside to fingerprint verification is the hygiene concern associated with touch verification — in addition to dirt or oil from fingers interfering with the efficacy and integrity of these sensors.
-Facial recognition is recognized as the superior method of vision technology because it is affordable, hygienic, and flexible.
+While it can be fast and highly accurate, Iris recognition requires specialized and expensive imaging equipment.
+The downside to fingerprint verification is the hygiene concerns associated with touch verification — in addition to dirt or oil from fingers interfering with the efficacy and integrity of these sensors.
+Facial recognition is recognized as a superior method of biometric security technology because it is affordable, hygienic, fast and flexible.

-Facial recognition can perform tasks beyond face detection and face recognition – making it the most powerful and relevant AI biometric technology.
-With a more robust and feature-forward facial recognition platform, such as FaceMe, the benefits only grow while biases decrease.
+Facial recognition can be leveraged to perform tasks far beyond face detection and recognition – making it one of the most powerful and relevant AI enhanced biometric technologies.
+Moreover, thanks to the use of robust and feature-forward facial recognition platforms, such as FaceMe®, the benefits for users continue to grow.

 A facial recognition engine performs several steps, as outlined below:

 If the goal is to verify a person’s identity, the engine will then perform a face match.
 A match uses a 1:1 method.
-The newly extracted facial template is either matched with a facial template in the pre-enrolled database, or cross-referenced with a piece of identification to perform a match.
-Some of the most common uses of face match occur on mobile devices, such as Apple’s Face ID which unlocks your phone, or mobile banking where you log in to your financial service portal with your face.
+The newly extracted facial template is either matched with a facial template in the pre-enrolled database or cross-referenced with a piece of identification to perform a match.
+Some of the most common uses of face matching occur on mobile devices, such as Apple’s Face ID on iPhones, or in mobile banking apps where you log in to your financial service portal by authenticating with your face.

 Without a doubt, the ethical deployment of facial recognition technology is on track to make the world a better place.